 There's also no single-player mode for you to practise with when you're away from a group of pals.
 Overall the game is a bit of a mixed bag, but it's a fun one to use to show off your new Nintendo Switch to friends.

 One of the nice surprises of the Switch launch event way back when was Snipperclips, a small puzzle game in which two players solve puzzles by cutting sections out of each other and changing their character's shapes.

 It’s a delightful, charming, little game, and with its budget price tag we think it's another essential purchase for anyone who owns a Nintendo Switch.

 Just Dance 2017

 You've almost certainly heard of Just Dance, the dancing series that first premiered on the Wii way back in 2009.

-It's not the most feature-packed or technically advanced game in the world, but if you've enjoyed Just Dance games in the past this appears to be a very serviceable version.
+It's not the most feature-packed or technically advanced game in the world, but if you've enjoyed Just Dance games in the past then this appears to be a very serviceable version for the Nintendo Switch.